ronaldjuhasz/strjoin_va/README.md

 - Ensure all passed strings are valid (non-null).
 - The function does not handle a separator.
 If needed, you can extend it to support a delimiter.

+❗ Important note: this function is currently against 42's official NORM rules, please do not use it in your 42 projects ❗

 ## License
 This project is open-source under the MIT License.